ddlindeque/funk/docs/syntax.md

 * pure tuple
   Here the members are unnamed and keyed just by index. *On the fly* typed using *tuple* syntax.
 These are keyed in the symbol table by the list of types.
 * record type
   The members of the type are named and keyed by name.
 These are keyed in the symbol table by the set of property name/type pairs.
 A predefined structure can also be declared using the *struct* keyword.
-No guarantees made about the layout of these structures.
+No guarantees made about the layout of these structures, unless the appropriate *attribute* was specified.
+More on this later.

 #### Examples